sssrnty/100-days-of-code/log.md

 ### Day 28: Febuary 26, 2018

 **Today's Progress**: Still Learning Reactjs, and gonna familiarize it.
 **Thoughts**: I really thought that react makes the webpage load faster and its a good thing.
-HAHAHA
+HAHAHA, the thing is I realize that i should not be afraid of extracting my components into props.

 **Link(s) to work**: [https://github.com/sssrnty/Practice/tree/master/reactpract/components](https://github.com/sssrnty/Practice/tree/master/reactpract/components)